-- 5. Organization denied recognition of exemption as educational organization because a substantial part of its activities was networking and social events (PLR 201931012). - 6.
-Organization denied recognition of exemption as charitable entity because substantial amount of its activities consists of provision of commercial-type insurance (PLR 202015035). - 7.
-Hospitals that are required to meet community health needs assessment requirements (IRC § 501(r)(3)) have deadline for performing any CHNA requirement due to be completed on or after April 1, 2020, and before December 31, 2020, postponed until December 31, 2020 (Notice 2020-56).
+- 4. Organization denied recognition of exemption as charitable entity because substantial amount of its activities consists of provision of commercial-type insurance (PLR 202015035). - 5.
+Hospitals that are required to meet community health needs assessment requirements (IRC § 501(r)(3)) have deadline for performing any CHNA requirement due to be completed on or after April 1, 2020, and before December 31, 2020, postponed until December 31, 2020 (Notice 2020-56). - 6.
+Fee-based health care cooperative ruled ineligible for tax exemption because community benefit standard requires benefits to community in its entirety and not just its members (PLR 202046010).